 In fact, growth from 2003 to 2013, when the most recent comparable data is available, shows that franchising expanded by 42 per cent in terms of its turnover, well ahead of the 11.5 per cent growth in real GDP.”

-Showcasing at the NEC Birmingham and London Olympia respectively, The National Franchise Exhibition and The British and International Franchise Exhibition will bring together franchise experts and well-established brands with potential franchisees from across the UK and beyond.
+Showcasing at the NEC Birmingham and London Olympia, The National Franchise Exhibition and The British and International Franchise Exhibition will bring together franchise experts and well-established brands with potential franchisees from across the UK and beyond.
 Both exhibitions give visitors the chance to learn about the world of franchising and provide an essential stepping stone to becoming a successful and supported business owner.

-Hundreds of successful global and national franchise brands across a wide range of sectors will be exhibiting such as property, care, travel, retail, food and drink, van-based franchises and many more.
+Hundreds of successful global and national franchise brands across a wide range of sectors will be exhibiting such as property, care, travel, retail, food and drink, vehicle-based franchises and many more.
 With exclusive support from the British Franchise Association (bfa), only franchises with a proven commercially viable business model and have met the associations strict code of ethics can exhibit.

-Franchising has enjoyed consistent growth by actively encouraging all backgrounds and walks of life to become franchisees.
-Showcasing a diverse range of global and national business opportunities, there really is something for everyone at the upcoming exhibitions.

-Again, Pip notes: “One trait that many franchisors look for is passion.
-Franchisees need to be driven and passionate about the product or service they are looking to invest in.
+Pip notes: “One trait that many franchisors look for is passion.
+Potential franchisees need to be driven and passionate about the product or service they are looking to invest in.
 Starting a franchise business from scratch is no mean feat, there will be long hours and hard work to get the business up and running so good franchisors want to know their franchisees share their passion to drive the business forward even in the toughest of times.”

 Top of Form